A Week in the Market (04/19 - 04/25): Central Banks and Some Digits

 Central banks: times to decide on interest rates

-This week, Central banks will have sessions in Israel, Indonesia, China, Canada, and Russia.
-In all the cases except the latter one, the interest rate is not expected to be changed, which is a signal of stability for developing assets.
-The Bank of Russia might raise the interest rate by 25 base points, which might depress the RUB.
+This week, Central banks will have sessions in Israel, Indonesia, China and Canada.
+In all the cases the interest rate is not expected to be changed, which is a signal of stability for developing assets.

 USD: check the statistics